 - Consider how to establish and use communication channels that ensure open communication with Workers and their representatives (such as freely elected Labour Unions, delegates or spokespeople or others as nominated, where they exist), relating to working conditions, and any workplace and compensation issues.
-See also: - o Criterion 10.1 on Freedom of Association and Right to Collective Bargaining - Criterion 11.3 on Employee Engagement on Health and Safety. - Ensure that these channels operate without threat of reprisal, intimidation or Harassment for participation or identification of issues. - In larger organisations, formal grievance or Complaints Resolution Mechanisms can allow Workers to raise complaints and should aim to handle disputes and appeals in a timely, effective and culturally appropriate process.
+See also: - o Criterion 10.1 on Freedom of Association and right to Collective Bargaining - o Criterion 11.2 on Employee Engagement on Health and Safety. - Ensure that these channels operate without threat of reprisal, intimidation or Harassment for participation or identification of issues.